Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• A certificate proves coverage exists.
+• A certificate proves coverage exists on the date it is issued.

 • It does not change the policy by itself.

-• Additional insured is a separate endorsement.
+• Additional insured is a separate endorsement, not the certificate.

 The Vantage Point